PHPJasper/phpjasper/README.md

 To execute tests:

-* `docker exec -it phpjasper ./vendor/bin/phpunit` or
+* `docker exec -it phpjasper sudo composer test` or
-* `docker exec -it phpjasper ./vendor/bin/phpunit --testdox`
+* `docker exec -it phpjasper sudo composer testdox`

-To see coverage of tests execute the file: `tests/logs/coverage/index.html`
+To see coverage manually of tests, execute the file: `tests/log/report/index.html`

 _Help us writing new tests, make a fork_ :)